Last Updated on January 11, 2023 by James Gentile

 1. Chapter 7 Bankruptcy Can Wipe Your Debt Slate Clean

 People who owe an unsecured debt (credit cards, personal loans, payday loans) often choose to file for Chapter 7 bankruptcy as a way of discharging debts and starting over again free of late payment fees and harassing creditors.
 Eligibility for being able to file this type of bankruptcy depends on whether you have the means to pay back debts.
 If you are determined to have insufficient income to feasibly settle all debts, you are probably eligible for Chapter 7 bankruptcy.

 2. Chapter 13 Offers Repayment Plans To Avoid Credit Score Fallout

 Filing Chapter 13 with the assistance of a bankruptcy attorney can help you regain control of your finances by allowing you to make payments on debts while protecting you from aggressive debt collectors.
-Also, Chapter 13 allows legal discharge of any unpaid balances remaining upon completion of the repayment plan.
+Also, Chapter 13 allows the legal discharge of any unpaid balances remaining upon completion of the repayment plan.
 Considered a legally enforceable debt management plan, Chapter 13 bankruptcy is another one of the many benefits of filing for bankruptcy.

 3. Bankruptcy May Allow You to Discharge Student Loan Debts

 With nearly one and a half-trillion dollars owed to the government by college students, there is no greater crisis jeopardizing the U.S. economy and the quality of life enjoyed by its citizens than the student loan debt crisis.
 What’s even worse is that this trillion+ debt does not include the $20 billion currently owed by college students to private lenders.
 Fortunately, more and more bankruptcy attorneys are successfully arguing for student loan debt discharge for those who cannot repay large student loans due to long-term, external circumstances.

 4. Filing Bankruptcy is a Private Matter